Note: For the fall 2017 incoming class, these clinical faculty members are open to accepting and mentoring new students:

 In addition to the department's general requirements for the Ph.D. degree, students in the clinical program must satisfy additional criteria established by the American Psychological Association for accredited programs in clinical training.
-Clinical area students are required to take History and Systems and at least one course in each of four content areas to satisfy American Psychological Association requirements (biological aspects of behavior, cognitive and affective aspects of behavior, social aspects of behavior, and individual differences).
-Several courses, including those listed as departmental Core Curriculum Courses, will satisfy the required coverage of these content areas.
+Clinical area students are required to take History and Systems, at least one course in each of four content areas to satisfy American Psychological Association requirements, and an advanced, integrative experience.

-Clinical students also complete the following series of courses:
+Clinical students complete the following series of courses:

-All clinical psychology graduate students are expected to complete a formal master's thesis and a dissertation project.
-The Wayne State University Clinical Psychology Program is based strongly on the scientist-practitioner model of training.
-Therefore, we encourage and support students' efforts to enhance their skills by participating in research-oriented activities in addition to those required by the degree program.
-The Clinical Psychology training program has extensive links to the many research institutes, hospitals, schools, and community organizations surrounding Wayne State.
-These affiliations and the ongoing research conducted by our core faculty provide students with a broad array of opportunities in research.
+All clinical psychology graduate students are expected to complete a formal master's thesis (unless one is transferred in from another graduate program) and a dissertation project.
+Yet, our scientist-practitioner program encourages and supports students' efforts to enhance their skills and productivity by participating in research-oriented activities beyond those that are required.
+We have extensive collaborations with many research institutes, hospitals, schools, and community organizations as well as other faculty in the Psychology Department to provide students with a broad array of opportunities in research.